lorsz/lorsz/README.md

-- 👋 Hi, I’m @lorsz
+- 👋 Hi, I’m @lorsz.
+Usually im LORZs but unfortunatley my tag was taken. so here i am LorsZ.
-- 👀 I’m interested in ... graphics, disaplys, organization, visual clutter reduction and smart productivity hacking. anti-flat design. nostalgia aesthic and skeumorphism nerd.
+- 👀 I’m interested in ... graphics, disaplys, organization, visual clutter reduction and productivity optimization.  i enjoy functional and brutalist design. human factors. nostalgic retro tech aesthic and skeumorphism supporter.
-- 🌱 I’m currently learning ... the basic basics.
+- 🌱 I’m currently learning ... the most basic basics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... human computer interaction and design.
-- 📫 How to reach me ...
+- 📫 How to reach me ... you can email me at lorzs@mail.com
+- my web beginnings were amongst livejournal, deadjournal, AIM, avatar palace, and expages.

 <!---
 lorsz/lorsz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.